Hidden Fence Pet Training Tips

-The leash is very important, because you must be able to pull the dog back to safety and praise the dog for returning to reinforce the training.
-For your pet training system to be successful, the keys are consistency and repetition.
+For your pet training program to be successful, the keys are consistency and repetition.
 Praise the dog immediately upon re-entering the safe zone.

-Do not allow your pet to run freely in the yard during the training period, and avoid leaving the property for walks unless you leave by car and carry the dog.
+Do not allow your pet to run freely in the yard during the training period, and avoid leaving the property for walks unless you leave by car or carry the dog over the boundary.
+This is to prevent confusing the dog about leaving the yard.
+Remember to remove the receiver collar before leaving the yard.

 When you take the dog off your property, remove the collar and attach the leash.
 Always leave the property from the same spot in the yard, such as the driveway or sidewalk.
 Suggest that you “go for a walk” to encourage the dog to follow you.